ashleighctucker/stalk_overflow/README.md

-Welcome to the stalk_overflow wiki!
+Welcome to the stalk_overflow!
 A clone of stack overflow for plant lovers!
 Currently a WIP.

 Here is a link to the live site: